tylerbmusic/GeoFS-Autoland/README.md

 We value your input!
 If you encounter any bugs, have suggestions for feature improvements, or need assistance, please reach out.

 **Before contacting us about a bug, please ensure you can reproduce the issue at least three times** and provide clear steps to replicate the failure.
+Also please make sure that you are on the latest version.
 If possible, please also provide a video or a replay file of the bug.

 ## Contact
 If you encounter an issue, please use the "Issues" tab of this repository.